Kachikau Primary School accommodates 32 children with various disabilities who face daily challenges

 Accessing classrooms was an issue and after partnering with the Foundation, the school was able to pave pathways for wheelchairs

-Students board in the provided hostel and are given three meals a day and the only space available to eat together is the bare ground outside the front of the hostel
+Students board in the provided hostel and are given three meals a day and the only space that was available to eat together was the bare ground outside the front of the hostel

-The Foundation aims to help with the construction of a communal outdoor dining shelter for the improved sanitation and social interaction of the students
+The Foundation implemented a second phase to the project and helped with the construction of a communal outdoor dining shelter to improve sanitation and social interaction between students

 Previously, the students faced the challenge of accessing classrooms across gravel and sand pathways.
 Through collaborating with the school, the Foundation was able to help construct paved pathways for easier wheelchair access.
 The project was completed in 2018.